 But Medicines such as lizard blood were ineffective, in addition to being harmful.
 However, many of the discoveries paved way for longer life expectancy of the people living in that particular locality.

-Agriculture was the backbone of Egyptian economy.
-Through the use of ancient irrigation techniques and technology the Egyptians were able to level the field.
+Agriculture was the backbone of the Egyptian economy.
+Through the use of ancient irrigation techniques and Egyptian Technology, the Egyptians were able to level the field.
 The shaduf is a bucket, bag or basket at the end of a pole.
 It balances on a frame and has a heavy weight attached at the other end.

 The user pulls down to fill the bucket from the water source (the Nile) and lets the weight pull the bucket of water up.
 It is then swung, or pivoted, around to the higher ground and emptied into a canal that went out to the field of crops.
-The fields were then reaped with that historically well known piece of farming technology, the ever-faithful sickle.
+The fields were then reaped with that historically well-known piece of farming Egyptian Technology, the ever-faithful sickle.

 The word paper comes from the Egyptian word ‘Papyrus’.
 The first use of papyrus paper is believed to have been in 4000 BC.
 The Egyptian book of the dead’ was written in Papyrus.
 The people of Egypt developed one of the first decimal systems.

-Some of advancements include new formulae found in the field of mathematics.
+Some of the advancements include new formulae found in the field of mathematics.
 The civilization is gifted with certain naturally talented mathematicians.
-The importance of the eminent black smith is always essential to obtain good quality weapons for the military.
+The importance of the eminent blacksmith is always essential to obtain good quality weapons for the military.

 The military bases are created all along the source of effective manpower and thereby rendering good supply of soldiers at the time of adversity and immediate cause.

-Gold mining was another simple technology.
+Gold mining was another simple Egyptian Technology.
 Alluvial sands found on river beds were sifted through woolly fleece-lined bags held and shaken by two men.
 The earthy sand would pass through and gold was caught in the fleece.

-The glassmaking knowledge of Egyptians was advanced.
-The glass beads were produced in a variety of colours.
+The glass making knowledge of Egyptians was advanced.
+The glass beads were produced in a variety of colors.
 They were made by winding molten glass around a metal bar and were highly prized as a trading commodity.